mipimipi/smsync/README.md

 ### <a name="config"></a>Configuration File

-A slave has to have a configuration file with the name `smsync.yaml` in its root folder.
-This file contains the configuration for that slave in [YAML format](https://en.wikipedia.org/wiki/YAML).
+A target has to have a configuration file with the name `smsync.yaml` in its root folder.
+This file contains the configuration for that target in [YAML format](https://en.wikipedia.org/wiki/YAML).

 Example:

-    source_dir: /home/musiclover/Music/MASTER
+    source_dir: /home/musiclover/Music/SOURCE
     num_cpus: 4
     num_wrkrs: 4
     exclude: